josephschmitt/alexa-libby/README.md

 [Developing an Alexa Skill as a Lambda Function](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function) to get familiar with the process.

+You can download a [pre-packaged version of the app](https://github.com/josephschmitt/alexa-couchpotato/releases/latest/) if you don't want to run from source..

 ## Configuring The Skill

 Open the `config/default.json` file and fill in the right values for your server configuration.
 If